wp-plugins/recipe-of-the-day/readme.txt

 === Recipe of the Day ===
 Contributors: allis741
 Donate link: http://www.onlinerel.com/wordpress-plugins/
-Tags: widget, recipe, recipes, video recipes, post, promote, sidebar, feed, rss Requires at least: 2.5
+Tags: widget, recipe, recipes, video recipes, cooking, post, promote, sidebar, feed, rss Requires at least: 2.5
-Tested up to: 3.4.2
+Tested up to: 3.5.1
 Stable tag: trunk

 Plugin "Recipe of the Day" displays categorized recipes on your blog.
 There are over 20,000 recipes in 40 categories.